 - Performing (playing music) on your own and in a group.
-This could be in any style, on any instrument or voice, including DJ skills, rapping, singing, band and orchestral instruments. - Exploring how great pieces of music were put together and then when you have learnt some of the techniques, composing your own music.
-This involves using computer software, such as SoundTrap and MuseScore, writing for a specific purpose, writing songs etc. - Listening to a variety of music and learning how to describe what you hear.
-You will explore how music creates specific moods and will also learn to analyse scores.
-You will develop your music theory knowledge and appreciation of different musical styles.
+This could be in any style, on any instrument or voice, including DJ skills, rapping, singing, band and orchestral instruments. - Exploring how great pieces of music were put together, then when you have learnt some of the techniques, composing your own music.
+This involves using computer software, such as GarageBand, BandLab and MuseScore, writing for a specific purpose, writing songs etc. - Listening to a variety of music and learning how to identify the facts about what you hear.
+You will already have heard about the elements of music in your Key Stage 3 lessons.
+At GCSE you focus on how they are used for different purposes.
+You will also analyse scores and lead sheets whilst developing music theory knowledge.
+You will learn about several different genres of music including House, Pop, Musical Theatre, Orchestral, Jazz to name a few!